jcyk/BERT/README.md

 # BERT
-a simple yet complete implementation of the popular BERT model **added with some special treatment to Chinese**.
+a simple yet complete implementation of the popular BERT model (**added with some special treatment to Chinese**).

 **update!**  I got no idea why this repo suddenly gets some public attention but thanks.
 I just made an update to make it better.

-a simple yet complete implementation of the popular BERT model.

 Experiments show this code could achieve close, if not better, performance to that of Google.

-An internal vairant of this code produced pre-trained models that are widely used at Tencent.
+An internal variant of this code produced pre-trained models that are widely used at Tencent.

 ## Advanced Features